kristjank/ark-net/README.md

 await _arkNetApiDevNet.Start(NetworkType.DevNet);
 ```
 ### Logging
 Any logging framework can be used to capture the logs from within ArkNet.
-It is up to the user of the libary to implement IArkLogger and pass it to ArkNetApi.Start().
+It is up to the user of the library to implement IArkLogger and pass it to ArkNetApi.Start().
 Below is an example implementation using Log4Net.
 ```c#
 public class Log4netAdapter : IArkLogger
 {